ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 {: #ibmcloud_iam_api_key_unlock_options}

 NAME (required)
-:   The name of the API key to be unlocked, exclusive with UUID.
+:   The name of the API key to be unlocked, exclusively with UUID.

 UUID (required)
-:   The UUID of the API key to be unlocked, exclusive with NAME.
+:   The UUID of the API key to be unlocked, exclusively with NAME.

 -f, --force
 :   Unlock an API key without confirmation.